Eddieayala9965/MMA-Betting-App/README.md

-# MMA Prediction App
+# The CageSage

 ## Overview
-The MMA Prediction App is an innovative solution designed for MMA enthusiasts and bettors alike, offering detailed fight predictions, fighter statistics, and betting odds.
+The CageSage is an innovative solution designed for MMA enthusiasts and bettors alike, offering detailed fight predictions, fighter statistics, and betting odds.
 This app aims to enhance the betting experience by providing users with data-driven insights and analyses.

 ## Features
 - **Predictive Analytics**: Utilizes machine learning algorithms to predict fight outcomes based on historical data.